Explore the Levels of Change Management

 CM provides tactical tools and techniques for individuals going through changes

-The table below further explains OD and CM's differences and overlap:
+The table below further explains OD and change management's differences and overlap:

 Organization Development (OD)